Checking the compliance of electrical equipment

 2. customer standards and requirements

-3. company standards and procedures
+3. organisational standards and procedures

 4. specific system requirements